JimYin88/HackerRank/README.md

 # HackerRank
-My solution to HackerRank in Python.
+My solution to HackerRank in Python 2.7.